natbkgift/flowbiz-site/deploy/README.md

 ## Phase 1 Complete

-Once deployed, Phase 1 is complete.
-The website is live, static, and ready to establish FlowBiz's presence.
+Once deployed, Phase 1 focuses on a live, static website intended to establish FlowBiz's presence.
+Verify the checks above after deployment.

 **No further work should be done until Phase 2 requirements are defined.**